kurtreyn/fetch-rewards-kurt/README.md

 - - there is a bug that needs to be fixed: if user does not make a selection on occupation, tries to submit the form, user will get an error, if user then selects an occupation and tries to resubmit, the form will not submit. a page refresh is needed to continue. same issue with state dropdown.
 I will work to resolv the bug, however, in the interest of time, I am submitting the code in present iteration for consideration for the position.

 - - ** bug has been fixed **

+## Updates

+- added useEffect so that API data is loaded with page
+- added password confirmation input (functionality logic needs to be setup)
+- changed input type for password so that input is masked